William H. H. Graham House

 William H. H. Graham House, also known as the Stephenson Mansion, is a historic home located in the Irvington Historic District in Indianapolis, Indiana.
 It was built in 1889, and is a 2 1/2-story, four-bay Colonial Revival style frame dwelling.
 The house features a front portico supported by four, two-story Ionic order columns added in 1923, and a two-story bay window.
-In the 1920s it was the home of D. C. Stephenson, head of the Indiana Ku Klux Klan.
+In the 1920s it was the home of D. C. Stephenson, head of the Indiana Klan.

 It was added to the National Register of Historic Places in 1982.